0ujjwal0/JOB-PORTAL-master/README.md

 # MERN Stack Job Portal

-Welcome to the Job Portal project!
+Welcome to the JARS- A Job Portal project!
 This project is a job portal application built using the MERN stack (MongoDB, Express, React, Node.js).

 ## Table of Contents